riverans/activitystreams/README.md

 ### Edges

-These represent represent relationships.
+Edges represent relationships.
 They are in all caps and also have timestamps

 List of Current Verbs: